Cortisol: What Foods Trigger Cortisol?

 Does intermittent fasting raise cortisol?

-What foods help lower cortisol?
+What foods may support lower cortisol?

 Can alcohol affect cortisol levels?